brians/jhu-getdata/CodeBook.md

 and gyroscope observations released as the _Human Activity Recognition Using Smartphones Dataset_.
 For averages.txt, the Training and Test sets from Smartlab are considered as one.
-Each of sixty-six such variables are presented for each combination of thirty Subjects and six Activities.
+Each of sixty-six such measurement variables are presented for each combination of thirty Subjects and six Activities.

 Variable descriptions: